Willtl/handwritten-digit-neural-network/README.md

-# feedforward-neural-network
-Feed-forward neural network using Pytorch
+# Feed-forward neural network using Pytorch